 Sony G Tough Memory Card Benchmarks

-Using the Prograde CFeB+UHS-II Reader and AJA System Test, the Sony Tough G v90 UHS-II cards gave us a write speed of 258 MB/s and a read speed of 296 MB/s which is marginally slower than some of our other cards with USB-C speeds, like the Sandisk Extreme Pro V90 card.
+Using the Prograde CFeB+UHS-II Reader and AJA System Test, the Sony Tough G v90 UHS-II cards gave us a write speed of 258 MB/s and a read speed of 296 MB/s, which is marginally slower than some of our other cards with USB-C speeds, like the Sandisk Extreme Pro V90 card.
 However, it’s within the margin of error we get by using different readers with different brands of cards and different testing software.
-For example, I can usually pull slightly faster results when using Crystal Disk.
-However, I’ve switched to AJA for this site for consistency and I can test various video codecs.
+For example, I can usually pull slightly faster results using Crystal Disk.
+However, I’ve switched to AJA for this site for consistency and can test various video codecs.

 Card Name | USB-C Write | USB-C Read |